microsoft/vscode-go/README.md

 First, you will need to install Visual Studio Code `0.10`.
 In the command palette (`cmd-shift-p`) select `Install Extension` and choose `Go`.

 In a terminal window with the GOPATH environment variable set to the GOPATH you want to work on, launch `code`.
 Open you GOPATH folder or any subfolder you want to work on, then open a `.go` file to start editing.
+You should see `Analysis Tools Missing` in the bottom right, clicking this will offer to install all of the Go tooling needed for the extension to suppport it's full feature set.
+See the [Tools](#Tools) section below for more details.

 _Note_: It is strongly encouraged to turn `Auto Save` on in Visual Studio Code (`File -> Auto Save`) when using this extension.
 Many of the Go tools work only on saved files, and error reporting will be more interactive with `Auto Save` turned on.